Local sensitivity-preserving random data down-sampling for experimental design: The general program

-{The approximation in the second to last line originates from approximating the gradient term by a difference in analogy to \eqref{EKS:GradientApprox}, with $\overline{J(U)}=\frac{1}{c}\sum_jJ_{u_j,:}$, and the fact that the $\bar u$ term vanishes.} Running this SDE forward in time using the classical Euler-Maruyama method gives:
+and approximates the gradient information, where we used a derivation in analogy to that in \eqref{EKS:GradientApprox}.
+So the invariant measure of the SDE recovers the target distribution~\eqref{eq:EKS_samples}. } Running this SDE forward in time using the classical Euler-Maruyama method, we get the updated samples: {